 Besides, the Lingering Garden has three treasures.
-First, Guanyun Peak is the absolutely article made of Tai Lake stone.
-It is product in Song Dynasty.
+First, Guanyun Peak is the absolute article made of Tai Lake stone.
+It is a product in the Song Dynasty.
 This rare stone has become the landmark of the Lingering Garden.
 Second, the Phoebe Zhenan Palace is made of famous phoebe Zhenan.
 Because of the wars, later, it is rebuilt again.
-Third, the Ichthyolite is a marble picture.
+Third, Ichthyolite is a marble picture.
 It is definitely natural.
 In the picture, the hills, rivers, waterfalls, and the moon are alive.
-The marble is product in Yunnan.
+The marble is a product in Yunnan.
 So it is quite far to transfer the stone from Yunnan to Suzhou.

 The Lingering Garden was filled with small hills, rockeries, caves, paths, pavilions and much more.
 With the dozens of buildings, pavilions and places to rest, imagine if you lost your keys.
 It'd take months of searching by dozens of people to find them again.
 Maybe that's why the owner had servants whose only job was to take care of the keys.
 In the Lingering Garden, visitors usually may enjoy Suzhou's local Kun Opera like the Peony Pavilion.
 The singing style of Kun Opera is much more natural than that in Beijing Opera.
 All in all, the garden was wonderful!